 The City of Goodlettsville is seeking Proposal(s) from qualified firms for monthly utility billing printing and mailing services associated with approximately 6,000 City customer accounts.
 These monthly bills will include City sewer, sanitation, and storm water utility fees.

 The City manages its utility accounts using Incode Financial software.
-Incode is a product of Tyler Technology.
-The City will divide it’s 6,000 customers into subgroups which will be processed individually each month.
-The City will generate a file within the utility billing module of Incode, and will provide that file to the vendor to prepare, print, and mail/distribute statements.
-This schedule is subject to change and the Vendor must be capable of adapting to such changes.
+Incode is a product of Tyler Technologies.
+The City will divide its 6,000 customers into subgroups which will be processed individually each month.
+The City will generate a file within the utility billing module of Incode and will provide that file to the vendor to prepare, print, and mail/distribute statements.
+This schedule is subject to change and the vendor must be capable of adapting to such changes.
 It is the intent of the City of Goodlettsville to select a single firm to accomplish services outlined in this Request for Proposal.

-Sealed proposals will be accepted until 2:00 p.m. on June 26, 2014, and should be addressed to:

 One electronic copy of the proposal must be submitted in .pdf format.
 Sealed response packages will be accepted until 2:00 p.m.
-CST on June 26, 2014 and should be addressed to:
+CST on July 14, 2014 and should be addressed to: